datastax/SwiftieGPT/README.md

 Install the rest of the dependencies by running `npm install`.

-[1Create a Vector Database](https://docs.datastax.com/en/astra/astra-db-vector/get-started/quickstart.html#create-a-serverless-vector-database) in Astra and generate and Application Token.
+[Create a Vector Database](https://docs.datastax.com/en/astra/astra-db-vector/get-started/quickstart.html#create-a-serverless-vector-database) in Astra and generate and Application Token.

 Copy to supplied `.env.example` to `.env` and enter your credentials for OpenAI and AstraDB: